-Joists are the smallest of the three and are used often abundantly to act as secondary support to ceilings and floors.
+Joists are the smallest of the three and are often used abundantly to act as secondary support to ceilings and floors.

-Beams are relatively bigger than joists but are used in smaller numbers, to provide primary support to ceilings and floors.
+Beams are relatively bigger than joists but are used in smaller numbers to provide primary support to ceilings and floors.

 Lastly, girders are the biggest and the strongest of the three and are used in large-scale projects such as bridges and flyovers to transfer loads.